wandb/docs/docs/guides/model_registry/log-model-to-experiment.md

 <summary>Example: Log a Keras model to W&B</summary>

-The proceeding code snippet shows how to log a convolutional neural network (CNN) to W&B.
+The proceeding code example shows how to log a convolutional neural network (CNN) model to W&B.

-First, a dictionary that contains two hyperparameters is passed to `run.init()`.
-This initializes a W&B run that [INSERT - finish describing later].

 ```python showLineNumbers
 import os